brad-kolb/comparative_effect_thrombectomy/doc/analysis.md

 items for systematic reviews and meta-analysis (PRISMA) guidelines.
 The initial analysis plan was preregistered on the Open Science Framework.
 We categorized all thrombectomy trials into four clinically distinct
-groups: early-window small core strokes, late-window small core strokes, large core strokes, and basilar strokes.
+categories: early-window small core strokes (EW-SC), late-window small core strokes (LW-SC), early-window large core strokes (EW-LC), and basilar artery strokes (BS).
 This classification reflects key differences in patient populations that could influence treatment effectiveness.
 The primary outcome was functional independence at 6 months followup in the intention-to-treat population.
 To analyze outcomes across these stroke types, we used a multilevel logistic regression model with varying slopes and varying intercepts.
-This model accounts for both within-trial and between-trial variation in baseline risk and treatment effect.
+This model accounts for both within-trial and between-trial variation in baseline risk and treatment effect, adjusting outcomes according to stroke category.
 The model was implemented in Stan, a probabilistic programming language designed for rigorous uncertainty quantification.
 Convergence and model diagnostics were assessed according to expert recommendations, and this information is fully reported in the appendix.
 Sensitivity checks for the priors and the likelihood were performed.
 Treatment effects are reported as the median of posterior predictive distribution for the corresponding quantity in the model.
-Uncertainty for this estimate is expressed with the 95% posterior interval - a range that can be interpreted as including the “true” parameter value with 95% probability.
+Uncertainty for this estimate is expressed with the 95% posterior interval - a range that can be interpreted as including the “true” parameter value with 95% probability, conditional on the model and its underlying assumptions.
 The full statistical model as well as computer code to reproduce all analyses and figures is available on-line.

 ## Results